 Quarterly 10-Q filings are now ingested and scored using year-over-year pairing (Q1 this year vs. Q1 last year, etc.) rather than sequential quarter-to-quarter comparison.
 Sequential pairing produced near-zero signal during sustained distress periods because adjacent quarters look similar; YoY pairing captures the cumulative drift.
 A separate 10-Q ceiling is computed from the quarterly corpus using the same 95th-percentile method as the 10-K ceiling.
 10-Q scores are shown as orange triangle overlays on the company chart and are included in API responses and alert emails.

 A company's phrase escalation is weighted by how rare each phrase is across the whole corpus (IDF) and downweighted if the phrase escalated across the whole corpus in that filing year.
 This removes the confound where risk language rises corpus-wide during macro stress periods (COVID, 2008, regional banking crisis) and would otherwise inflate individual company scores.
-The normalization is corpus-wide, not by SIC sector (per-sector normalization was tested and reduced both the portfolio alpha and the distress recall).
+The normalization is corpus-wide, not by SIC sector (per-sector normalization was tested and performed worse).
 The control ceiling is the 95th percentile of control-company scores.

 FilingDrift launched with a phrase-escalation model applied to annual 10-K filings from EDGAR.
 Risk factor sections are tokenized, and a curated vocabulary of distress-associated phrases (going concern, impairment, liquidity risk, etc.) is tracked across consecutive filing pairs.
 Scores are IDF-weighted to reduce the influence of phrases that appear across the entire corpus.
 Initial labeled corpus: 11 crisis companies, 29 controls.